dadrian/dadrian.io/content/mantras.md

 18. Belt-tightening can't make you smart.
 It just makes you short-term thrifty.
 19. If it's a problem, solve it.
 20. If it's broken, fix it.
+21. Product management is storytelling?
+No!
+Compliance is storytelling!
+22. Writing academic papers is also storytelling.
+So is pitching a startup.